 The relative safety on Mintos comes from different aspects:

-- I can rely on the buyback when offered by good lenders
+- I can rely on the buyback only if it is offered by good lenders

 - I can distribute my loans on many countries reducing the geographic risk